 Ever since school started back up I had to take a bit of a break from any serious cooking.
-Our pantry full of canned soups, pastas and rice is proof of what a busy semester I’m having.
+My pantry full of canned soups, pastas and rice is proof of what a busy semester I’m having.
 But a canceled class at the start of the weekend meant I had extra time to make something worth blogging about.
-Chris and I had been eyeing the recipe for Thai pizza in Vegan World Fusion Cuisine for a long time, but just reading the directions made me tired, and the very idea of this recipe kind of embodied everything I hate about being in the kitchen, so we weren’t quick to give it a try.
+I had been eyeing the recipe for Thai pizza in Vegan World Fusion Cuisine for a long time, but just reading the directions made me tired, and the very idea of this recipe kind of embodied everything I hate about being in the kitchen, so I wasn’t quick to give it a try.

 Earlier this week a big storm rolled over the coast and as the rain poured in, my internet went out.
 It was a mix of good and bad– finals are literally right around the corner, so I definitely had other things to do, but I hated being away from my beloved innertubes.